 Despite plenty of evidence of dynamic and entrepreneurial responses amongst street traders, the informal sector and survivalist enterprise, these illustrate rather than negate the wider arguments.
-Research in this area confirms that successful informal entrepreneurs in a range of contexts tend to grow their businesses 'sideways' - spinning off new and complementary micro-activities - rather than growing 'vertically' to become bigger and more formal or 'graduate'.
-Charman and Peterson (2007) provide the example of a butchery in Khayelitsha that created opportunities for three other micro-enterprises:
+Research in this area confirms that successful informal entrepreneurs in a range of contexts tend to grow their businesses 'sideways' - spinning off new and complementary microactivities - rather than growing 'vertically' to become bigger and more formal or 'graduate'.
+Charman and Peterson (2007) provide the example of a butchery in Khayelitsha that created opportunities for three other micro-enterprises: the first set up braai facilities; this created demand for liquor sales; and finally a car-wash began for those braaing their meat and having a drink.
+This example of opportunities being 'crowded in' applies at scale in street-trader markets: